nategood/commando/README.md

 ## Why?

-PHP's `$argv` magic variable and global `$_SERVER['argv']` make me cringe, (`getopt`)[http://php.net/manual/en/function.getopt.php] isn't there yet, and most other PHP CLI libraries are far too OOP bloated.
+PHP's `$argv` magic variable and global `$_SERVER['argv']` make me cringe, [`getopt`](http://php.net/manual/en/function.getopt.php) all that much better, and most other PHP CLI libraries are far too OOP bloated.
 Commando gets down to business without a ton of overhead, removes the common boilerplate stuff when it comes to handling cli input, all while providing a clean and readable interface.

 # Example